U-verse TV: History

 In February 2016, Bloomberg reported that AT&T was in the process of phasing out the U-verse IPTV service by encouraging new customers to purchase DirecTV satellite service instead, and by ending the production of new set-top boxes for the service.
 An AT&T spokesperson denied that U-verse was being shut down and explained that the company was "leading its video marketing approach with DirecTV" to "realize the many benefits" of the purchase, but would still recommend U-verse TV if it better-suited a customer's needs.
 AT&T CFO John Stephens had also previously stated that DirecTV's larger subscriber base as a national service gave the service a higher degree of leverage in negotiating carriage deals, thus resulting in lower content costs.

 On May 16, 2016, AT&T acquired Quickplay Media, a cloud-based platform that powers over-the-top video services.

 On September 19, 2016, AT&T announced that the "U-verse" brand would no longer apply to its broadband and phone services, renaming them "AT&T Internet" and "AT&T Phone", respectively.

 In selected markets, AT&T began to replace AT&T U-verse TV with a new service based on its DirecTV Now platform, AT&T TV, in August 2019.

 On April 3, 2020, AT&T began announcing that U-verse would no longer be available to new customers.
 New customers ended up receiving AT&T TV for TV service.
 However, by September 2020 AT&T spokesman Ryan Oliver, when asked if AT&T was still selling U-verse, said that “U-verse is available in select locations,” and "AT&T never stopped selling U-verse", even though an AT&T customer attempted to order U-verse, but ended up receiving 2 boxes of AT&T TV instead.

 On August 2, 2021, the spin off of DirecTV, AT&T TV and U-verse was completed.
-It is now a wholly owned subsidiary of DirecTV.
+It is now a wholly owned subsidiary of DirecTV, with AT&T TV becoming DirecTV Stream.